155 Amazing Bee Facts: History, Anatomy, Legends, and More

 1. Young “house” bees, less than 17 days old, must consume 8-10 lbs. of honey in order to produce 1 lb. of wax. – Nancy Thorne, Best Bees Beekeeper Pittsburgh

-2. Female worker bees produce cera alba or beeswax from 4 pairs of specialized glands on the underside of their abdomen.
+2. Female worker bees produce cera alba, or beeswax, from 4 pairs of specialized glands on the underside of their abdomen.
 The wax is secreted as a liquid but immediately solidifies as it hits the cool air, transforming it into thin flakes.Nancy Thorne, Best Bees Beekeeper Pittsburgh

 3. Beeswax is used by worker bees to construct comb where the queen lays egg and workers store nectar, honey and pollen. – Nancy Thorne, Best Bees Beekeeper Pittsburgh